vinayakbendale/Admission-Control-Simulation/README.md

 **CDMA system parameters**:
--Carrier Bandwidth: 1.25 MHz
+- Carrier Bandwidth: 1.25 MHz
--Bit Rate: 12.5 kbps
+- Bit Rate: 12.5 kbps
--Processor Gain: 20 dB
+- Processor Gain: 20 dB
--Noise Level: -110 dBm
+- Noise Level: -110 dBm
--Required SINR: 6 dB
+- Required SINR: 6 dB
--Minimum Pilot RSL: -107 dBm
+- Minimum Pilot RSL: -107 dBm
--Number of Available Traffic Channels: 56
+- Number of Available Traffic Channels: 56
--Maximum cell radius: 10 km
+- Maximum cell radius: 10 km

 Users can appear anywhere within the 10 km radius with equal probability and try to make calls randomly during the simulation.

 Users appear at any time with equal probability (i.e. uniformly distrubed inside the circle) and are assumed to be stationary until the call ends.
 Call lengths are exponentially distributed about the average call duration.

--Call Arrival Rate: λ= 6 calls per hour
+- Call Arrival Rate: λ= 6 calls per hour
--Average Call Duration: 1 minute
+- Average Call Duration: 1 minute
--Number of Users: 1000
+- Number of Users: 1000

 The simulation is to run for 2 hours with time step increments of 1 second.